MiDataInt/mdi/docs/job_config_files.md

 ### Config file templates

-To get a template to help you write your config file use:
+To get a template to help you quickly write a new job configuration:

 ```bash
 mdi <pipelineName> template --help